g-borgulya/infra-webapp-base-for-aws/README.md

 Get an access token from GitHub: `GitHub > Settings > Developer Settings > Personal Access Tokens > Tokens (classic)`, and generate one with enabled all `repo` and `admin:repo_hook` permissions.
 Copy the token value to the secret as the value of the key `token`.

 If you're planning to use 3rd party services, like Slack for delivering alerts, then you can put them into the secret with the name starting with `Secret-`.

+The ARN of this secret is shared with each backend service as an environmental variable called `SERVICE_SECRET_ARN`.

+## Deploy Databases

+This template deploys a PostgreSQL database.
+It can be either an RDS or a high performance Aurora.

+Go to `AWS Console > CloudFormation` and select `Create stack`.
+Select that the template is ready, and choose `Upload a template file`.
+Select `db-template.yml` from this repo.

+Use the following parameters:
+- Stack name: can be whatever, something that explains that this is a db and its purpose too
+- AlertsSnsTopicRef: optional: by default system notifications go to the SNS topic defined in the miscellaneous stack.
+You can specify a different one.
+- AllocatedStorageSize: size of the DB in GB
+- CreateReplica: specifying 'Yes' will create a read-only replica if the db is RDS (see DBType below).
+- DBType: `rds` or `aurora`.
+Aurora is more robust, and has features for higher availability.
+- DatabaseId: the name specified here will be used in backend services for accessing this db.
+Recommended to use a name that clearly identifies the db's purpose.
+- DeploymentId: `dev` (see the Deployment ID section above)
+- Family: typcally `postgres15` or `aurora-postgresql15`, has to be aligned with the DBType setting
+- InstanceClass: the minimum is `db.t3.micro` for RDS and `db.t3.medium` for Aurora
+- LocalIncomingConnectionSecurityGroupId: optional: only to be specified if you'd override the accessibility from the default security group that enables backend services to connect to the DB
+- PostgresEngineVersion: feel free to use whatever exist and supported
+- PrimaryPrivateSubnetRef: optional: only to be specified if you'd override which VPC/subnet you want to deploy to
+- SecondaryPrivateSubnetRef: optional: only to be specified if you'd override which VPC/subnet you want to deploy to
+- SnapshotId: optional: to be specified if you already have a db snapshot that you want to use as the initial db content
+- VPCRef: optional: only to be specified if you'd override which VPC/subnet you want to deploy to

+Time to deploy depends a lot on the db type, it it's created from a snapshot and if there are replicas.
+Expected to take 15-60 minutes.

+### Accessing DBs from backends

+Databases have their master credentials auto-generated.
+Each database has its own secret that stores their master credentials.

+The names of the secrets storing the application load balancers' host names are the following respectively:
+`{DeploymentID}/db/{DatabaseID}/secretName`, where:
+- DeploymentID is the the ID of this deployment in question
+- DatabaseID is the ID of the database stack.

+## Deploy backend services as a container

+### Accessing ECS backends from Lambdas

+Backend services deployed to AWS ECS Fargate have application load-balancers.
+These load balancers' host names are stored in the AWS SSM parameter store so that lambdas (or other services) can look them up easily.

+The names of the parameters storing the application load balancers' host names are the following respectively:
+`{DeploymentID}/ecs/{PipelineID}/albDnsName`, where:
+- DeploymentID is the the ID of this deployment in question
+- PipelineID is the ID of the CICD stack that deploys to ECS Fargate.

+## Deploy backend services as serverless

+## Deploy frontends